Call or Text: (802) 625-0201

-Specializations are a required part of your Computer & Digital Forensics major and may be taken in tandem with other elective Computer & Digital Forensics courses.
-Students can also opt to obtain a minor instead of a concentration.
+A concentration is a required part of your Computer & Digital Forensics program and may be taken in tandem with other elective Computer & Digital Forensics courses.
+You may opt to declare a minor instead of a concentration.